mapbox/mapbox-gl-native/platform/ios/INSTALL.md

 ### Install

-There are two ways to install the Mapbox iOS SDK:
+There are a few ways to install the Mapbox iOS SDK:

 #### CocoaPods